Quantum Eigensolver for Non-Normal Matrices via Ground State Energy Estimation: Introduction

 Eigenvalue problems for non-normal matrices are hard due to two main reasons.
 One is that the eigenvalues can be complex numbers, whereas the measurement output of a quantum circuit is real.
 The other is the lack of a complete eigenstate basis if the matrix is not diagonalizable, while eigen-decomposition is the key to algorithmic analysis of many quantum eigenvalue algorithms for unitary or Hermitian matrices \cite{ni2023low,ding2023simultaneous}.
-In previous work, Shao \cite{shao2022computing} solved the case of diagonalizable matrices with real eigenvalues, then Low \& Su \cite{low2024quantum} took a step forward and considered matrices with only real eigenvalues (See Appendix F for a review of related work).
-Although there have been numerous studies, an efficient eigensolver for general non-normal matrices remains an open problem.

-The problem we consider in this work is quite general: given a non-normal matrix $A$, output an eigenvalue of $A$ to within additive error $\epsilon$ with a failure probability upper bounded by $p_{\rm fail}$.
-To deal with non-unitary matrices in the quantum circuit computing model, we work in the block encoding framework \cite{gilyen2019quantum}, which encodes the target matrix (rescaled) in a larger unitary matrix with the help of ancilla qubits.
-Many matrices of practical interests can be efficiently block-encoded, such as sparse-access matrices \cite{gilyen2019quantum}.
-For simplicity, we assume $\|A\| \le 1$, which implies that the eigenvalues lie within the unit circle of the complex plane.

-To address this general problem, we first prove a bound on the distance between an estimate and the eigenvalues (modified from the work of \cite{zhang2024exponentialquantumadvantagespractical}), which is a generalization of the Bauer-Fike theorem.
-This bound relates the estimation error to the smallest singular value of a shifted matrix, so we can reduce the problem to ground state energy estimation via Hermitianization.
+Although there have been numerous studies, existing algorithms either make strong assumptions or exhibit poor performance, and an efficient eigensolver for general non-normal matrices remains an open problem.
+In previous work, Shao \cite{shao2022computing} solved the case of diagonalizable matrices with real eigenvalues with success probability close to 1.
+For complex eigenvalues, the algorithm relies on a particular form of the initial state, the preparation of which is not clear.
+Low \& Su \cite{low2024quantum} took a step further and considered matrices with only real eigenvalues.
+Their approach to estimate the argument of the largest-modulus complex eigenvalue also relies on an oracle that approximately generate the associated eigenstate.
+Zhang et al. \cite{3n8f-k8pl} gave the first general algorithm for non-Hermitian matrices.
+They developed a singular value threshold subroutine, which provides a mechanism for eigenvalue detection.
+A key limitation, however, is the undesirable scaling behavior of this subroutine's gate complexity with respect to the algorithmic parameters.